babelomics/MIGNON/3_output.md

 title: Output
 ---

+As described in the **tool manuscript**, the main output of the workflow consists of two tab separated tables that can be found in the `call-hipathia` directory created by cromwell when using the default parameters.

 # Signaling circuit activities

 File: `path_values.tsv`

-As described in the **tool manuscript**, the main output of the workflow consists of two tab separated tables that can be found in the `call-hipathia` directory created by cromwell when using the default parameters.
 The first one is a matrix that contains the signaling circuit activity estimations performed by [hipathia](http://hipathia.babelomics.org/) after applying the signaling propagation algorithm.

-Here users can find an example of the structure of such files, where rows are signaling circuit (identified by the hipathia ID) and the columns correspond to samples:
+Users can find an example in the following table, where rows are signaling circuit (identified by the hipathia ID) and the columns correspond to samples:

 |               | ERR3481954 | ERR3481955 | ERR3481956 | ERR3481957 |
 |---------------|------------|------------|------------|------------|